Saturday skill builder.

 Observe Coolant Levels

 Ice on your AC lines might also indicate low refrigerant.
 Contact a local HVAC company to check for leaks and, if need be, perform a freon leak repair.
 This type of AC repair costs between $225 and $1,600 depending on the leak’s location and severity.

-How to Fix a Frozen AC Unit and Prevent It From Refreezing
+How to Prevent Your AC Unit From Freezing